sst/sst/www/docs/constructs/Bucket.md

 description: "Docs for the sst.Bucket construct in the @serverless-stack/resources package.
 This construct creates an S3 Bucket."
 ---

-The `Bucket` construct is a higher level CDK construct that makes it easy to create a serverless pub/sub service.
-You can create a bucket that has a list of notifications.
-And you can publish messages to it from any part of your serverless app.
+The `Bucket` construct is a higher level CDK construct that makes it easy to create an S3 Bucket and to define its notifications.

-This construct makes it easier to define a bucket and its notifications.
 It also internally connects the notifications and bucket together.

 ## Initializer